Dylan Mooney, Acacia Arbiana - Wattle, 2022. Digital illustration hand-painted with Yuwi ochre. Bundaberg Regional Galleries Collection.

 Mayor's Message

-Welcome to the Winter Program for Bundaberg Regional Galleries.
+Welcome to the Spring Program for Bundaberg Regional Galleries.

-Across our Childers and Bundaberg gallery spaces we have events and exhibitions to delight and entertain a broad audience.
+Across our Childers and Bundaberg gallery spaces we will have new exhibitions to appeal to residents and visitors alike.

-With free entry to view exhibitions we hope to see you at the gallery soon!
+With free entry to all exhibitions, we hope to see you at the gallery soon!

 Helen Blackburn